Austria flag Austria Beach Holidays

 Austria is tourist-friendly but has some key cultural and legal rules:

-Be careful about accepting drinks from strangers or leaving your drink unattended due to risks of drink spiking, robbery, and assault.
+Be careful about taking drinks from strangers or leaving drinks unattended to avoid drink spiking and assault.

-You must validate your public transport ticket in a ticket machine before starting your journey to avoid an on-the-spot fine.
+You must validate your ticket in a machine before a journey on public transport or risk a fine of 100 to 500 euros.

-Wearing any clothing or object in public that covers your face is generally illegal and can lead to a fine of up to 150 euros.
+It is generally illegal to wear any clothing or object in public that covers your face, risking a fine of up to 150 euros.

 Bonus tips: